academe/Omnipay-Wirecard/README.md

 More details on how partial capture works will be added in due course.

+## refund

+This is set up and used exactly the same as for `capture`.

 ## completePurchase/completeAuthorize

 This payment method will send the user off to the Wirecard site to authorise